continuedev/continue/extensions/intellij/CONTRIBUTING.md

 ### Accessing files in the `.continue` directory

 When running the `Start Core Dev Server` task, we set the location of your Continue directory to `./extensions/.continue-debug`.
 This is to allow for changes to your `config.json` and other files during development, without affecting your actual configuration.

+### Viewing logs

+When using the `Run Continue` task, we automatically run a script that outputs logs into the "Prompt Logs" terminal tab.

+Alternatively, you can view logs for a particular IDE instance by selecting `Help` -> `Open Log in Editor` in the window toolbar.

 ### Reloading changes